-States, the United Kingdom and Germany.
-Discussions are underway in the other locations.
+The evolution of our ways of working and the large-scale experience of remote working during the Covid-19 health crisis have encouraged Crédit Agricole CIB to adapt the set-up implemented since 2016 by making the beneficial effects of remote working a long-term reality while remaining consistent with the DNA of the Bank and the Crédit Agricole S.A.
+Group.
+In France, a new agreement was therefore unanimously signed with the social partners in October 2021.
+It provides for volunteer staff to have a maximum of 84 days of remote working per year, or even 104 in certain specific cases.
+Negotiations are underway in the other locations.
 While gaining in terms of efficiency, far from disturbances in the office that can impede concentration, members of staff reduce tiredness, risks and uncertainties linked to transport.
 They also develop their autonomy thanks to greater control over their activity and organisation.
 While the goal is to offer the work from home set-up to all Crédit Agricole CIB staff, some activities are not eligible because of confidentiality and security issues.